From BR Bullpen

 Kerby Farrell, better known as a manager, appeared in the majors two years during World War II.
 In 1943 he was a two-way player, appearing mostly at first base but also pitching 23 innings.
 In 1945 he played first base again but did not pitch.

 He compiled a record of 1710-1456 over 21 seasons (1941-1973) in the minor leagues, and a 76-77 record with the 1957 Cleveland Indians, his only season as a major league manager.
 He was a minor league manager for many years with the Cleveland Indians, and also managed in the minors for the Philadelphia Phillies, New York Mets, and Minnesota Twins.
-He was also a major league coach for the Indians and Chicago White Sox.
+He was also a major league coach for the Chicago White Sox from 1966 to 1969 and for the Indians and 1970 and 1971.

 |Cleveland Indians Manager